limin5120/LogFun/readme.md

-Based on the analysis of your codebase and the requirements, here is the professional English version of the `README.md` file.

----

 # LogFun: An Efficient Function-Level Log Management Framework for Systems Implemented with Python

 > **LogFun, a function-level logging framework that achieves efficient logging and runtime control.
 It enables efficient log compression and extraction of log templates and variables, as well as automatically identifies high-frequency and redundant logs natively.**